A Systems Approach to Health, Wellness and Recovery

 Failed systems implementation continue to plague companies for the very same reasons they always have.
 Failure to test, failure to adequately budget TIME and Money, failure to listen to more experienced professionals.
 It is and has been the same old story now for decades and there does not seem to be any real hope in sight.
 I offer you the disaster of Obamacare and the disastrous state sites for the Affordable Care Act throughout 2014.
 This and other private industry sites continue to be plagued with failures.
 There are always a few gleaming lights in the darkness; the Amazons and other wondrous on-line stores hosted around the Planet.

-Well, for the lot of us, now in our mid 60's and eligible for Social Security (never thought that would happen), maybe it is time to start to re-invent ourselves and start to 'smell the roses' so to speak?
+Well, for the lot of us, now in our mid 60's and beyond, and eligible for Social Security (never thought that would happen), maybe it is time to start to re-invent ourselves and start to 'smell the roses' so to speak?

 Often, as we and our bodies/minds age, things start to happen.
 Just like any older system, if you don't maintain the code and infrastructure, the systems will fail.
 I have lost way too many old friends already do to these health systems breakdowns.
 Not one for sitting and waiting for the inevitable, a few years ago I began to do some research.
 Using the wondrous systems on the Net, information is more readily available and obtainable that ever.